 Another key insight is the importance of leadership in driving PMP change.
 According to Gartner, 80% of organizations undergoing a digital transformation report that clear communication from leadership is the top enabler for project success.

-To improve the effectiveness of implementation, we can leverage best practice documents in PMP.
-These resources below were developed by management consulting firms and PMP subject matter experts.
+To improve the effectiveness of implementation, we can leverage the PMP templates below that were developed by management consulting firms and PMP subject matter experts.

 Incorporating Agile practices in a heavily regulated industry like telecommunications presents unique challenges.
 It's critical to ensure that Agile methodologies do not compromise compliance with regulatory standards.
 A study by PwC found that companies that effectively align Agile methods with compliance demands can achieve up to a 50% reduction in time-to-compliance.
 This alignment requires a clear understanding of regulatory requirements and the creation of Agile frameworks that include compliance as a core component of the iterative process.